KwanSiong007/Attendance-tracking-app/README.md

 # Attendance Tracker

-_Attendance Tracker_ is a full-stack web app for workers to check in and out at worksites.
-The app caters for different user roles:
+_Attendance Tracker_ is a full-stack web app for workers to check in and out at worksites, catering for different user roles:
 - _Worker:_ Can check in or out.
 Geolocation is used to confirm that they are within the worksite area.
 - _Manager:_ Can view check in logs and a dashboard of workers' locations and past attendance.
 - _Admin:_ Can assign user roles and add, remove, or edit worksites on an interactive map.